Beskamir/beskamir.github.io/about.md

 ### Workflows
 - Modeling using Blender:
-  - Meshes with various modifiers.
+  - Semi-procedural modeling with mesh modifiers.
   - Parametric modeling using curves and surfaces.
-  - Procedural techniques.
-  - Particle systems.
 - Materials (shaders):
-  - Creating fully procedural materials with procedural textures within Blender.
+  - Creating fully procedural materials with procedural textures within Blender or UE.
-  - Baking those procedural textures to images for use outside of Blender.
+  - Baking procedural textures made with Blender to texture images for use in other engines.
-  - Dabbled in creating or tiling image textures using Quixel or Photoshop workflows.
-- Level or scene design in Blender and other engines.
+- Level or scene design in Blender, UE, Unity, Flax, etc.
-- Rendering and compositing/post-processing within Blender or Photoshop.
+- Rendering and compositing/post-processing systems.
-- Exporting for use in other renderers (games, mods, etc) or 3D printing.
+- Exporting models for use in game engines or 3D printing.

 ### Tools

+#### Proficient
 - Blender
+- Flax
+- Unreal Engine 5

+#### Capable
+- Unity
 - Photoshop
-- Unreal Engine 4
-- Unity

 ### Experience
 - Started with Blender sometime around 2011 to 2012.
-- Contributed 3D models to various modding teams.
+- Contributed 3D models to several modding teams.
-- Participated in Blender competitions.
+- Participated and won a few Blender competitions.
-- 3D art executive for the Game Design Club at the University of Calgary from 2017 to 2020.
+- 3D Art Executive for the Game Design Club at the University of Calgary from 2017 to 2020.
   - Provided teaching materials and assistance for creating 3D art.
   - Created 3D assets for the club's games.
   - Helped organize and plan what 3D assets needed to be completed.